arnaoutr/website/README.md

 GO to \_sass/partials/general.scss file and find .logo-item (in my cse it located in line no 410)

-and update the width 24.5% to 18% after that set 5 column in each and every raw in index.html file
+and update the width 24.5% to 18% after that set 5 column in each and every row in index.html file

 ## For update Affiliated Organizations and Join Us boxes font size
 Go to the color.yml file I have added option for update font sizeWe're HirinI'hv added  g button rest fill color